OBD CodeMay 20, 2026 · 5 min read readBy MyOBDCode Editorial

 Step 2: If the code returns, you need a smoke test

 A mechanic uses a smoke machine to pressurize the EVAP system and identify exactly where vapor is escaping.
 This is the only reliable way to find small leaks in hoses, the canister, or the purge/vent solenoids.
-A smoke test diagnostic costs $75–$150.
+Cost: $75–$150.

 Common causes beyond the gas cap